 With stay-at-home orders in place in my state, should I still come to my appointment?

-NCCC, together with the providers from D-HH Infectious Disease, have determined that the need for chemotherapy and urgent oncology care is an exemption from the stay-at-home order.
+Dartmouth Cancer Center, together with the providers from Dartmouth Health Infectious Disease, have determined that the need for chemotherapy and urgent oncology care is an exemption from the stay-at-home order.
 In order to minimize the number of people in the cancer center, any patient who can be seen via a telehealth visit is being contacted directly by our scheduling staff.
 If you do not hear from us, you should come to your appointment as scheduled.

 Are all cancer patients at risk, or only those currently receiving treatment?